 What is a straw bale?

 A straw bale is made of up stalks which is the wasted product of wheat and is used as bedding for livestock.
-It contains no seed heads or seeds so it can be safely used in gardens as mulch or as winter covering.
+It contains no seed heads or seeds so it can be safely used in gardens as mulch or as winter cover.

 What is a hay bale?